Traveling to Lima

 Peru has a legacy before the Incas arrived to this land and you will notice across all its territory.
 There are monuments, temples, fortress mostly in ruins that belong to cultures well beyond the Inca (3,000 BC).

-One the most notorious temples for its size which is not far from Lima is in Pachacamac near the coast line.
-It is worthy to visit the local museum as they currently exhibit the textile and artifacts of different cultures for the interest of travelers on Peru ancient past.
+Traveling to Lima also can take you to one of the most notorious religious temples for its size which is located outside Lima centre on the Pachacamac town on the way to the southern coast line.
+It is worthy to visit there the local museum as they currently exhibit the textile and artifacts of different cultures for the interest of travelers on Peru ancient past.

 Places to visit when Traveling to Lima